TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/Concepts/Index.rst

 The backend is also used to configure a TYPO3 installation.
 Domains, languages and other information that determine how a site behaves are managed via the backend.
-Tasks such as adding backend users and managing third party extensions also take place in the backend.
+Tasks such as adding backend users and managing third-party extensions also take place in the backend.

 Accessing The Backend
 ---------------------